-- Performing a zoom operation changes the lens aperture. - Use of a tripod is recommended to protect against hand movement when using the telephoto setting (zoom in). - Optical zoom is disabled while shooting a movie.
-Digital zoom only is available while shooting a movie.
-Make sure you select the optical zoom setting you want to use before you press the shutter button to start shooting your movie.
+- · Performing a zoom operation changes the lens aperture. - Use of a tripod is recommended to protect against hand movement when using the telephoto setting (zoom in).

-Optical Zoom and Digital Zoom Switch Point
+■ Optical Zoom and Digital Zoom Switch Point

-If you hold down the [[]] side of the zoom button in step 2 of the above procedure, the zoom operation will stop when the optical zoom factor reaches its maximum.
-Momentarily releasing the zoom button and then holding down its [[]] side will switch to digital zoom, which you can use to set an even higher zoom factor.
+If you hold the zoom controller towards [[4]] in step 2 of the above procedure, the zoom operation will stop when the optical zoom factor reaches its maximum.
+Momentarily releasing the zoom controller and then holding it again towards [[4]] will switch to digital zoom, which you can use to set an even higher zoom factor.